rob-blackbourn/blog/source/_posts/2020-07-01-wasi-marshalling.md

 ## Thoughts

-We've got a ganeric marshalling layer between JavaScript and WebAssembly which is pretty cool!
-We've also got enough WASI to drop in publically available `C` libraries.
+We've got a generic marshalling layer between JavaScript and WebAssembly which is pretty cool!
+We've also got enough WASI to drop in publicly available `C` libraries.

 We've not yet addressed C++ libraries and we're waiting for the `flang` compiler